josh-monto/dob-permits/README.md

 ## Next Steps

+The next step is to implement dbt to handle our current transformations and any others as the project scales.

 This data can be joined with DOB NOW data using the permit_si_no.
 The NOW data would be useful as it has a job description column that gives a detailed description of each project.
-This will be useful for a pop up message when hovering on a locatiion in the map, rather than simply the coordinates showing up.
+This would be useful for a pop up message when hovering on a locatiion in the map, rather than simply displaying the coordinates.

-Also, mapping projects using a shapefile to outline their lots, as was mentioned earlier, could also be a way to extend this further.
+Another step is to map the developments using a shapefile to outline their lots, as was mentioned earlier.

 Shapefiles that can be used for this are below (will trigger download, just leaving here for reference).

 https://s-media.nyc.gov/agencies/dcp/assets/files/zip/data-tools/bytes/mappluto/nyc_mappluto_25v1_shp.zip

+One last thing would be to run the entire project in the cloud so it doesn't need access to my local machine.

 # Instructions to Reproduce

 These instructions are a guide to replicate this project on your own machines/accounts, if desired, with some explanation of functionality.
 All instructions needed to run this project are located in this README, but if more help is needed, I will reference tutorials along the way that will provide additional information.
-These instructions are for a Linux-based operating system.
+These instructions are for a Linux-based operating system only.

 Navigate to the directory where you want to run this project and clone with the following command: